-Next week, children across Botswana will be starting a new chapter of their school career.
-Whether they are moving a grade higher, starting a new school or entering school for the first time, it can be an exciting and anxious time for both children and their parents.
+Children across Botswana are starting a new chapter of their school careers.
+Whether they are moving a grade higher, starting a new school, or entering school for the first time, it can be an exciting and anxious time for both children and their parents.

-My son starts in reception next week.
+My son starts std 1 next week.
 His uniform is ready, he’s been prepped on what to expect and he’s pretty confident since he has a big sister there already and knows his way around!
 But it’s a big step and a big change, even for the most outgoing of children.

-2020 wasn’t easy for the schools, yet teachers and staff stepped up to meet the new requirements and nurture our children’s learning both in the classroom and online.
+The pandemic hasn’t been easy for the schools, yet teachers and staff have stepped up to meet the new requirements and nurture our children’s learning both in the classroom and online.
 Across the schools, the students themselves were remarkable.
-They wore their masks, sacrificed their sports, kept their distance and found new and inventive ways to play, learn and connect with each other.
+They’ve worn their masks, sacrificed their sports, kept their distance and found new and inventive ways to play, learn and connect with each other.

 Making Transitions Easier